Chef Brad Farmerie — Prince of Porc and King of Blood

 I suppose my compensation for “picking” Brad from the massive pool of chefs, are bragging rights.
 With every opportunity he provides me, I will.

 KING OF BLOOD – Farmerie, one of the few experts on the topic of blood, has just landed on the cover of Food Arts Magazine with his superbly written and researched feature article, Blood Work: FoodArtsMagazine_BloodArticle-1.
 To facilitate a painless assimilation, he sweeps the subject knowledge into dignified categories such as blood cookery, blood laws, blood rituals and use around the world.
 Of note is the feature’s creative flair and approach that entices the reader to venture into the otherwise avoided world of blood.
 Fascinating, extremely enlightening and wonderfully creepy.
 When a chef has the courage to declare, in print, “I first fell for blood….”, you have to conclude that this is someone who is innately a front-runner.

 PRINCE OF PORC – A leader-of-the-pack would naturally have the necessary ambition and courage to skillfully claim or represent two titles, therefore, it is no less amazing that Brad was recently crowned “The Prince of Porc” by taking first place in the NY Cochon 555, known as the “Super Bowl of pork,” a premier event featuring 5 Chefs, 5 heritage breed pigs, and 5 wineries.
 Brad and his crew from PUBLIC, battled it out, and claimed the gold pig by creating a number of fantastical pork dishes including a pig’s blood popsicle and pork-infused cocktail.

 What next bewitching, curious, or intriguing things are we going to discover out about Chef Brad Farmerie?
-There are many surprises in store and much more to learn about this multidimensional chef, featured in my upcoming book, AWAY FROM the KITCHEN.
+There are many surprises in store and much more to learn about this multidimensional chef, featured in my book, AWAY FROM the KITCHEN.